chocoelho/holodev/README.md

   * Xenial
 * Archlinux
 * openSUSE
+  * Tumbleweed
+  * 15.0
+  * 42.3
+  * 42.2
 * Fedora
   * Fedora 24
   * Fedora 25

 ## sudo

-Unfortunately, support for "unprivileged containers" in Debian Jessie is not mature enough, then `holodev` needs` sudo` to create and run "privileged containers".
+Unfortunately, support for "unprivileged containers" in Debian Jessie is not mature enough, then `holodev` needs `sudo` to create and run "privileged containers".

 ## Installing in Debian